EricThomson/practical_python/getting_started.md

 Notebook Basics is realllllly good. https://github.com/ipython/ipython-in-depth/blob/7e5ce96cc9251083979efdfc393425f1229a4a68/examples/Notebook/Notebook%20Basics.ipynb

+Something about markdown, something about something.

-#  Download and run a test notebook
+# 3. Download and run a test notebook
 git clone?
 E. make a folder where you want all your shit.
 F. Go in there open